alaaeddinKH/Machine-learning/Naive beyas/README.md

-# Clasification with Naive Bayes
+# Classification with Naive Bayes

 One of the tasks that I accomplished in the data mining lesson from the third grade of the computer science branch at Dokuz eylul University, and the data set was divided into training data and test set
 During this task, the following was accomplished: